 Note: Device manufacturers using Ubuntu Core 20 may choose to implement alternative methods to access recovery functionality.
 These will be specific to those devices.

 To access the recovery chooser, start or reboot the device with the ‘1’ key held on a connected keyboard.
+If the chooser fails to launch, try pressing 1 repeatedly from boot.
+It needs to be captured by Ubuntu Core boot process.

 After the initial boot process completes, a status screen will appear showing “System mode selection triggered.
 Proceed to select one of the available systems and actions.”